SUSE/SLES4SAP-sap-infra-monitoring-ansible-playbook/README.md

 In the example above **collectd** will not be deployed at all. <br> The **node_exporter** will be installed on all hosts but not on **host02.example.com**.

+If for a **Server Component** is either no host given or the deploy_ variable is set to false the service will be stopped and the firewall port dissabled (In case it was running before).
+This is also true for all depending exporter (for Prometheus) or promtail services (for Loki) on the agent hosts.

 #### Grafana Dashboard
 * Default configuration can be changed in the section **Grafana Dashboard** under [/group_vars/all/main.yaml](group_vars/all/main.yaml)